dylan-lang/opendylan/documentation/hacker-guide/source/compiler-internals.rst

 ``dfmc/management/world.dylan`` (here under the name ``compile-library-from-definitions``).

-To explain these long call chain, we need some more understanding of the different libraries of the compiler: environment is the public API, project-manager is a bunch of hacks to care about finding the project (by using the registry) and calling the compiler, and the linker (to create a dll/so and executable) afterwards.
-The libraries ``dfmc/browser-support`` and ``environment/dfmc`` are the glue from environment to dfmc.
+To explain these long call chains, we need some more understanding of the different libraries of the compiler: environment is the public API, project-manager is a bunch of hacks to care about finding the project (by using the registry) and calling the compiler, and the linker (to create a dll/so and executable) afterwards.
+The libraries ``dfmc/browser-support`` and ``environment/dfmc`` are the glue from environment to DFMC.

 The big picture is pretty simple: management drives the different libraries, some are the front-end (reader, macro-expander) translating